World Cup 2018 teams to watch, from Germany to Iceland

 Ranked No. 7, coach Didier Deschamps has a bevy of talented players with the France team, especially when it comes to forwards.

 Because of all that talent, fans are hoping France will at least make it to the semi-finals this year.
-It has Raphael Varane in defense, Paul Pogba in midfield and Hugo Lloris in goal.
+It has Raphael Varane on defense, Paul Pogba in midfield and Hugo Lloris at the goal.
 And Deschamps’ contract doesn’t expire until 2020.

 WORLD CUP HAS DIVISIVE LEGACY FOR RUSSIA’S ENVIRONMENT